glotzerlab/signac-docs/docs/source/aggregation.rst

 .. note::

-    For an aggregate operation, all conditions like :py:func:`~flow.FlowProject.pre` or :py:func:`~flow.FlowProject.post`, callable directives, and other features are required to take the same number of jobs as the operation as arguments.
+    For an aggregate operation, all conditions like :func:`~flow.FlowProject.pre` or :func:`~flow.FlowProject.post`, callable directives, and other features are required to take the same number of jobs as the operation as arguments.

 .. _types_of_aggregation: